bodik/sner4/README.md

 #### Agent

 Agent wraps an existing tools with the communication (agent) and execution layer (modules).
-Generally, the agent instance gets assignment from server, performs the task, marshalls output and delivers it to the server.
-Agent provides several modes of execution (default, one-time execution, handling specific queue) and main module provides functions for process handling (shutdown after current task SIGUSR1, immediate termination SIGTERM).
+Generally, the agent instance fetches assignment from server, performs the task and sends results back to the server (scheduler).
+Agent provides several modes of execution (default, one-time execution, handling specific queue) and includes functions for process management (shutdown after current task - on SIGUSR1, immediate termination on SIGTERM).

 All requests from agent must be authenticated with apikey for user account in role *agent*.
 Key can be specified in configuration file or by command-line switch.

-Currently available modules are: dummy (testing), nmap (IP address scanning or service sweep scanning), manymap (specific service scanning).
+Currently available modules are: dummy (testing), nmap (IP address scanning or service sweep scanning), manymap (specific service scanning), six_dns_discover (IPv6 address discovery from IPv4 and DNS records).

 #### Server: Scheduler